 The Bamboo Room of the Hollywood Brown Derby

-The Bamboo Room cocktail lounge debuted to the public on February 7, 1936, located inside the Vine Street Brown Derby, the second of the chain’s restaurants, which had opened in 1929.
+The Bamboo Room cocktail lounge debuted to the public on February 7, 1936, located at 1628 N. Vine Street inside the Hollywood Brown Derby (second of the chain’s restaurants, which had opened in 1929).
 Carole Lombard hosted a private party at the venue on February 5, a few nights before it opened to the public.
 A press preview was held on February 6.
 Gossip columnist Jimmy Fidler called the new space “the most ultra of the Hollywood cocktail bars.”
 Replete with bamboo (duh) and zebra-print upholstery, it had its own entrance just south of the main one, with access to the dining room.
 In April 1940, the bar added a television set!
-The bamboo theme lasted into the early 1950s.
+The Bamboo Room was remodeled as the Record Room in 1954.

 Hawaiian Paradise

-Hawaiian Paradise opened in April 1937.
-One of its owners was Lorena “Rena” Rogers, an ex-actress and, from 1916 to 1941, wife of actor-turned-director Frank Borzage.
+Hawaiian Paradise opened at 7566 Melrose Avenue on April 7, 1937.
+The owners were Bill Calhaun, George Mason and Lorena “Rena” Rogers.
+Rogers was an ex-actress and, from 1916 to 1941, wife of actor-turned-director Frank Borzage.
 After giving up acting, Rena took many trips to Hawaii, and back in Hollywood would throw huge Polynesian-themed parties with signers and hula dancers to entertain.

 Hostess and club owner Rena Rogers, wearing a tropical lei, with husband Frank, right, directors Ernest Lubitch (far left) and William Wellman (in the polka-dot tie) and actor Richard Dix.